 My first chapter will focus on addressing the knowledge gap in ecological forecasting regarding how best to forecast water quality.
 I will produce hindcasts and near-term iterative forecasts of phytoplankton in a drinking water reservoir using both an empirical and a process-based approach.
 Model performance will be assessed by a suite of metrics addressing both the ability of the model to capture overall dynamics, as well as extreme events.
 My work will specifically address the following questions:

-Question 1: How well can an empirical model and a process-based model hindcast observed chlorophyll dynamics over a 1-year period outside of the training period?
+Question 1: How well can an empirical model and a process-based model hindcast observed chlorophyll dynamics?

-Question 2: How well (measured through quantified uncertainties/a probabilistic forecast) can an empirical model and a process-based model forecast near-term chlorophyll-a dynamics over a 16-day period?
+Question 2: How well (assessed through quantified uncertainties/a probabilistic forecast) can an empirical model and a process-based model forecast near-term chlorophyll-a dynamics over a 16-day period?

 Question 3: What information does an ensemble model approach provide for chlorophyll forecasting that cannot be explained from a single-model approach?